Minswood/SimpleVoiceCommands/README.md

 ## Convolutional layers

 ## Flatten and dense layers
+The Dense layers are fully connected layers, in which a weighted sum of each input is calculated for each output and a bias is added to it.
+The dense_1 function takes the output of the flatten function as input and produces 128 outputs using weights and biases from the trained model and also applies a ReLU (rectified linear unit) activation function, which turns negative values to zero.
+Dense_2 takes those outputs as input and outputs an array of 8 values, which correspond to the eight commands.
+The command that received the highest value, is the networks prediction for the command given.

 ## Recording the commands with a microphone
 In the second stage of the project the voice commands were recorded using the computer microphone to record a one second audio clip.